|

 The caboose fonts made during the war were of steel that was

 galvanized then blackened.
-During this time Aladdin wick raisers
+During this time Aladdin wick raisers, filler caps

 and wick cleaners were steel as well.
 The burner remained